 Cut a big chunk of fungus from the tree and look on the inside.
 The darker colored part is what to use as your igniter fuel.
 To check if you indeed have it right, cut a piece of the darker interior region and feel it; If its spongy, yet firm, you’ve got fuel!

-Now take your Ferrocerium Rod and let the sparks fall.
+Now take your Ferro Rod and let the sparks fall on this great natural tinder source.
 It shouldn’t be long until a bright ember form.
 These embers will stay active for a significant amount of time, so it’s great to carry with you to your next location, be careful not to burn yourself or your belongings.
 If you immediately need a fire, gently blow on the ember and place it in a pile of dry kindle and dead grass.
 It shouldn’t take long until you have an intense fire going.

 Another significant advantage to fireweed is that it will burn for a considerable amount of time.
 The denser you pack it, the longer your fire will last.